CaptainCodeman/rdx/docs/api-connect.md

 # connect

-`connect` is a mixin that "connects" a WebComponent to the store.
+`connect` is a mixin that "connects" a web component to the store.
 It provides two methods:

 ## mapState